Short-Term Treatment Options for Addiction – Pros & Cons

 Short-term treatment allows you to recover without disrupting your daily life.

-According to the National Institute on Drug Abuse, short-term treatment programs come in all varieties with varying treatment durations ranging anywhere from seven to 30 days in length.
+There are several varieties of short-term treatment programs with varying durations ranging from seven to 30 days.
 There are residential-based programs as well as outpatient programs, both of which offer many of the same types of services, including:

 Pros & Cons